NVIDIA/NeMo/README.md

 directory.
 The desired configuration can be chosen by selecting the training parameter in the `conf/config.yaml` file.

-On Base Command Platform, the training scripts must be ran in multi-node mode, with at least 2 nodes.
+On Base Command Platform, the training scripts must be run in multi-node mode, with at least 2 nodes.

 **220M configuration:**